 If you are normally resident in Scotland at the start of your course you may also receive a study expense allowance and transport from the college Bursary Fund.

 If you take a full time course (21 hours or more a week), which leads to a qualification up to but not including Higher National Certificate, you may be eligible for a bursary.
-You must have lived in the British Isles for three years, and be living in Scotland on the day the course starts.
+You must have lived in the UK, the Channel Islands or the Isle of Man for three years, and be ordinarily resident in Scotland on the day the course starts.

 Bursaries have two main elements:

 These are means-tested, so how much you get will depend on the income of your parents or spouse, unless you are classed as a self-supporting student.